AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

    export OMP_NUM_THREADS=1

-and define the enviroment variables:
+and define the environment variables:

 .. code-block::